Sweet Potato & Red Lentil Bisque

 My favorite part of this prep was how pretty the pot was before the cooking even began.
 Bright orange sweet potatoes, pale orange "red" lentils, and gummy dried apricots all in complementary hues.

-It reminded me a little of the Butternut Squash Jalapeño Soup recipe I shared HERE, but only in the looks department.
+It reminded me a little of a Butternut Squash Jalapeño Soup recipe I shared on my old website (that I may have to dust off and share again) but the only similarities between those two soups existed in the looks department.
 This soup has a sweeter flavor, with none of the floral spice from the ginger and jalapeño.

 I followed this recipe straight, which is usually what I do when I try something new.
 Much to my delight, I only had to tweak one minor ingredient.
 I added about 1/8 of a tsp. of Vietnamese Cinnamon.
 That's it.
 That one modification took this from really good to perfection in a bowl.